Omega Constellation

 Power Reserve: 50h

-Number Of Stones: 24
+Number of Stones: 24

 Strap Material: Lizzard